Skip to main content

 Receiving a jury notice

-Each year, around 41000 people on the Electoral Register are randomly selected and receive a jury notice.
-People who get a jury notice could be called for jury service later.
+Around 45000 people on the Electoral Register are randomly selected every year to get a jury notice and could be called for jury service any time after 1 July 2025.
 When you get a jury notice, you must complete a Form of Return online or by post.

 If you receive a jury notice